smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 - No pointers

-- No need for `const` qualification: the C-string version needs `const` qualification;
-  the string_view version does not need it, but that qualification is made as good practice.
-(In this case, there is a benefit to `const` qualifying the string_view parameter.
+- No need for `const` qualification: the C-string version **needs** `const` qualification; the string_view version does not need it, but that qualification is made as good practice.
+(In this case, there is a benefit to `const` qualifying the string_view objects.
 What is that benefit?)

 - Simpler code: the for-loop header and the test for vowel are both easier to comprehend (and thus to maintain) in the string_view version.